tresata/hackathonclt2019/README.md

 ```
 **Twitter**

-You may also use Twitter data from various Twitter pages or hashtags.
+You may also use Twitter data from various Twitter pages or hashtags:

 [@GoogleTrends](https://twitter.com/GoogleTrends?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor)